A full squad in a handball team consists of 16 players. But only seven play on court, each with differing roles and positional responsibilities.

 A substitute cannot begin playing until the player they are swapping for has completely left the pitch.
 This is one of the main handball court rules that apply to player substitutions.

-There are four handball officials and their duties vary.
-They comprise of a scorekeeper, timekeeper, and two (2) referees.
+There are four (4) handball officials and their duties vary.
+Thus, a scorekeeper, a timekeeper, and two (2) referees will make up the composition.

 As you might expect, the chief role of handball officials is controlling the play while at close quarters and overseeing fouls and misconduct.